• Skip to primary navigation

 Instructions

-• Season wings with the smoked wings rub.
-Pat wings dry with a paper towel and add them to a large bowl or a large gallon size plastic bag.
-And dry rub spices to the bag (garlic powder, baking powder, cayenne pepper, and salt).
-Seal the plastic bag closed and shake the chicken wings and seasoning, making sure all ingredients are distributed to coat the wings.
-Refrigerate seasoned wings for at least 30 minutes so they absorb all the flavors of the seasoning.
+• Season the wings.
+Pat chicken wings dry with a paper towel and add them to a large bowl or gallon-size plastic bag.
+Add the smoked wings rub (garlic powder, baking powder, cayenne pepper, and salt).
+Seal and shake until all wings are coated.
+Refrigerate for at least 30 minutes to absorb flavor.

-• Finishing smoking wings at a higher temperature.
-Then flip the chicken wings with tongs, turn up the Traeger smoker temperature to 350°F, and cook for another 50 minutes or until the internal temperature of the largest chicken wing reaches 165°F. This is a good time to make the wings sauce.
+• Finish smoking at higher heat.
+Flip wings with tongs, increase the temperature to 350°F, and cook for another 50 minutes, or until the internal temperature of the largest wing reaches 165°F.

 Nutrition